nalDaniels/Deployment2/Documentation.md

 ## Steps to Production
 ### 1. Provision a Jenkins Server
 #### a.
 Goal
-Create Jenkins server in our EC2 instance to execute our pipeline steps/
+Create Jenkins server in our EC2 instance to execute our pipeline steps.
 #### b.
 Optimization
 I created a bash script that updated and upgraded the Ubuntu repository and software and installed Jenkins and python3.10-venv.
 The latter created a virtual environment with its dependencies to run the application code.
 #### c.
 Issues